BiodiversityDataScienceCorp/DataInTheWild_ML/README.md

 - _**`assets`**_ <br /> Images and PDFs used in lectures.

 - _**`assignments`**_ <br /> Assignments associated with each module.
-All assignments are R Markdown files that the students are expected to render and submit as a PDF.
+All assignments are interactive R Markdown files that the students are expected to render and submit as a PDF.
 Also under this folder is a sub-folder named `assignment_keys`, which contains the student and instructor versions of the answer keys.
 The student version (those ending in _Student_Key) only shows what would result from the expected code.
 The student keys _do not_ show the code that needs to be written to achieve the correct answer, but it is offered to students as a hint towards what they should be outputting.
 The instructor version (those ending in _Instructor_Key) shows the code that should more or less be written in addition to the answers outputted.

 - _**`data`**_ <br /> Data sets used in the lectures and assignments.
 The data are all .csv files.